rahulvenugopal/SphinxDocTemplate/README.md

 rst2pdf - name of the generated pdf
 Sample rst2pdf doc - title of the pdf
 Your Name - author name in the pdf
+- None of the above methods were generating a neat PDF.
+Thge code blocks and all were chaotic in the rendered version
+- Reinstalling `Tex Live`